 The first few levels unlocks for the Foraging skill are fairly useful.
 Wild Seeds contain a random plant from that season, so at level 1 you can make Wild Seeds that contain spring plants and level 4 you can make Wild Seeds that contain summer plants.

 The tapper is used to get different products from trees.
 If you put the tap on a tree you will get either maple syrup, oak resin, or pine tar after a number of days.

 Obviously, each product corresponds to the tree you put the tap on.
 You can’t get maple syrup from an oak tree!

-The survival burger gives a +3 boost to your foraging skill giving you a better chance at foraging goods of a higher quality.
+The Survival Burger provides a +3 boost to your foraging skill, enhancing your chances of acquiring higher quality goods.
 At level 5, you get to choose between two professions, Forester or Gatherer.